Toolbox

 Measure point coordinates Anchor

-Under "Current Point" you can read the position and height of the measured point in real time while you move your mouse over the screen.
+In the last measurement line, you can read off the position and height of the measurement point in real time as you move your mouse over the screen.

 Note: The accuracy of the measured values depends on the accuracy of the geodata used.